Cinnamon and Kale

 Serving suggestions

-Stewed pears are delicious for breakfast.
-Add some yogurt, or serve them with these almond yogurt parfaits which are thickened with ground almonds.
+Stewed pears are delicious served for a healthy breakfast which you can prepare in advance.
+Add some yogurt and a few chopped nuts or healthy granola.
+Or serve cooked pears with these almond yogurt parfaits which are thickened with ground almonds.

-These pears also make a great dessert.
+Poached pears without added sugar also make a delicious, healthy dessert.
+Warm pears and chocolate are a perfect combination.
 I love them with this healthy chocolate sauce, but custard would also be a great option.
-Make extra and try both:)
+As would ice cream.
+Make extra and try them each way:)

 Storage